 We are keenly aware of the professional culture within which we work, and that we interact frequently with the public.
 FAWIC considers the presentation of its image to employees, customers and the public to be an important factor in our success.
 As such, the company requires all employees to dress in good taste and observe good habits of grooming and personal hygiene.
 Clothing should be neat, clean, not create undue distractions, and be consistent with safety guidelines.
 Hair must be trimmed and neat and should be of a conservative color that is naturally occurring.
+Employees may wear their hair in a way that is historically associated with race including braids, locks, and twists.
 Beards and mustaches may be worn if they are kept neat and well-trimmed.
 Make-up, hair, jewelry and other accessories should be appropriate for our business and not follow excessive fads, such as multiple body piercings or visible tattoos.
 Dress code requirements may vary based on job function, level of customer contact, safety issues and other business considerations.
 When appropriate, such as religion, FAWIC will make reasonable accommodations in its dress/grooming standards.
 If an employee is uncertain as to the appropriateness of a specific clothing item, accessory or style of dress, they should consult their supervisor.